English 108: Fall, 2016

 3. Tolerate incompleteness: Even expert readers cannot always understand everything, especially on a first or second pass.
 Instead they understand as much as they can on a first reading, and then reread.
 Even then they will often not understand every word and every sentence or paragraph.
 So don’t worry too much if there are bits and pieces you don’t quite get.
 Those are the things you will want to ask your group members or your prof.

 4. One foot in front of the other, one step at a time.
+No need to rush.
+Get one thing straight, and then get another.
+If you have questions you can answer, ask about them.

 Summarizing what you read